AlexanderLauruhn/Games-on-torus-surface/README.md

 Your opponent is a bot finding every available position for itself.
 So do not underestimate the challenge to win against your opponent.
 <br>
 <img src= ".\pictures\blokus.png" width="250" height="250">
-# Further on Torus Surface
+# Further Maze Games on Torus Surface with different comb shapes
 In the following three versions of mazes puzzles, you can turn each position of the surface.
 Move your figure using the arrow keys. <br>
 <img src= ".\pictures\3maze.png" width="230" height="250">
 <img src= ".\pictures\4maze.png" width="230" height="250">